 To get into a retirement village, start by making an appointment.
 You can use this time to tour the retirement village and view available homes.
 Talk to the Sales Consultant and the Village Manager to gather information, review pricing, inclusions, costs and to get a feel for the community.

 Once you have found your chosen retirement village and property, you will need to place a deposit to secure your new home.
-Under RetireAustralia’s independent living unit residence contract, your deposit is fully refundable if you change your mind within the 21-day cooling-off period.
+Under RetireAustralia’s independent living unit residence contract, your deposit is fully refundable if you change your mind within the statutory cooling-off period.

 Once you receive your contract, we recommended that you seek independent legal and financial advice.
 Also, consider discussing the contract with your family members so that everyone understands your rights and responsibilities.